phillipbvetter/ctsmTMB/README.md

 The package is currently mostly tailored towards the Kalman Filter.
 The advantages of the methods are:

-1. The hessian of the likelihood function (w.r.t the fixed parameters) is available.
+1. The hessian of the likelihood function (w.r.t the fixed parameters
+    $\theta$) is available.

 2. The model residuals are easier to compute for e.g. model validation.